 - To keep the heads of white cultivars clean and cream-colored, tie or fasten inner leaves over the curd.
 This is called blanching.)
 Check occasionally for pests and yellowing and, in warmer climates, regularly sprinkle heads with water to keep cool and prevent browning.

 - Protect from garden pests like cabbage worms, root maggots and cabbage loopers by covering plants or collaring stalks with gardening fabric.

-- Consider using cloches and bell jars to protect early plantings seedlings from frost.
+- Consider using cloches and bell jars to protect early plantings and seedlings from frost.